 - Cuts are never as clean as cuts you make with a wet tile saw.
 While the line will be straight, within that line will be smaller surface irregularities (such as pitting) that make this a less-than-perfect cut.

 - Lines that are not straight.
-Snap cutters only can produce straight lines.
+Snap cutters can produce only straight lines.

 - Large format tile.
 While cutters capable of cutting up to 35" tile is available, DIYers will find it difficult to produce decent cuts with tiles larger than 12" to 16".